 This policy will be reviewed from time to time to ensure it remains effective and meets best practice standards and the needs of the Company.
 This policy can only be amended by resolution of the Board.

 6. Approved and adopted

-This Policy was approved and adopted by the Board on [insert].
+This Policy was approved and adopted by the Board on 15/05/2024.